 Mom: I understand, but you’re not in charge.
 Go get your jammies.

 At this point, anything defiant is disobedience and should be dealt with however you deal with explicit disobedience in your home.
+(Time out, loss of privilege, etc.)

 This is a great rebuttal in place of “it’s not fair…” I like this a lot better than “life isn’t fair.”
 It’s more positive and more toddler appropriate.
 Most 2 or 3 year olds aren’t talking about ‘fair’ unless they’ve heard an older sibling discussing the subject anyway 🙂